CREATING THE WORLD’S QUIETEST SUPER-MIDSIZE CABIN

 And while certain materials can affect cabin sound levels — everything from glassware, woodwork and fabrics plays a role in cabin noise levels — all aircraft were tested in comparable conditions, Mendoza said.

-With sound levels averaging 67 decibels, the Longitude cabin is as quiet as a luxury car on the highway.
+With sound levels averaging 67 decibels, the Longitude cabin is among the quietest you'll find.
 The quiet interior also complements other comfort features of the aircraft, from extra legroom and fully flat-laying seats, to lighting and interior design.

 “The goal was to make the Longitude cabin feel like your office or a conference room, not just an aircraft.”
 Mendoza said.
 “Sound plays a major role in in creating that type of environment.”